tiagoprn/devops/ansible_playbooks/centos-7/roles/host_metrics/README.md

 (And remember that you can write your own metrics directly to influxdb, from python.
 It should be interesting to monitor uwsgi, and celery workers e.g. )

-## And here are some queries you can try on your grafana server/influxdb CLI  related to
+## And here are some queries you can try on your grafana server related to
 `vmstat`:

 SELECT mean("value") AS cs FROM "vmstat_value" WHERE $timeFilter AND type_instance='cs' GROUP BY time($__interval) fill(null)
 SELECT mean("value") AS wa FROM "vmstat_value" WHERE $timeFilter AND type_instance='wa' GROUP BY time($__interval) fill(null)
 SELECT mean("value") AS in_m FROM "vmstat_value" WHERE $timeFilter AND type_instance='in' GROUP BY time($__interval) fill(null)